codesandtags/meetup/README.md

 - Sign In and Sign Up form
 - Create meetup event form
 - i18n basic using a Json object and handlebars
+- Datepickers for dates and validations using moment and formValidation
 - Show the latest meetups events in the main page
 - Use firebase as database and authentication of the users
 - Validations using formValidation library